ihcsim/linkerd-opa-mtls/NOTES.md

   * We showed you the basic; here are more stuff you can do on your own
   * Runtime policy enforcement

+## Questions

+1. Any documentation on how Gatekeeper's rego is different?
+1. Why is there a limitation on the name of the constraint template? i.e. must match CRD kind

 ## About Linkerd mTLS Constraints
 Use multiple rules in the `violation` rule.
 By default, when multiple expressions are joined together in a query, you are expressing logical AND.
 To